pitt-cic/diving-analytics-platform/README.md

    ./deploy-backend.sh
    ```
    This script will:
-   - Check all prerequisites and detect correct directory
+    - Check all prerequisites and detect the correct directory
     - Prompt you for the team number with validation
     - Show deployment confirmation with AWS account details
     - Install dependencies and build automatically
     - Deploy all stacks and provide detailed status updates

    **Manual CDK Commands**
    ```bash